munificent/craftinginterpreters/book/introduction.md

 ![Fact: This is the primary mode of transportation of the American cowboy.](image/introduction/bootstrap.png)

-A language ecosystem needs lots of different tools beyond just the core compiler.
-You'll need editors, debuggers, formatters, etc. Most language designers prefer to write those tools in their own language so they can get some first-hand experience with their language, and so they aren't as dependent on other languages.
-They call this "eating your own dogfood" or just **"dogfooding"**.

 </aside>

 And, finally, Java is hugely popular.
 That means there's a good chance you